tcsenpai/hmacrypt/README.md

 - Ensure you have miniconda, anaconda or anyway conda
 - Execute the install.sh script
-- Activate the created env (hmaenv, you may have to specify the full path)
+- You can either activate the environment (optionally) or just run the binaries that are configured to use the newly created environment
 - Enjoy

-## Manual start
+## Manual start (even outside conda if you have Python <= 3.10)

 - Install requirements.txt
 - Enjoy

 ## First run

-You should be able to run

-    ./first_run.sh

-Or

-    bash first_run.sh

-In either case, the script simply runs the same script in bins.

-That script will then detect your hardware key with hmac_secret extension and will create a password-protected .keyfile in the bins directory.
+Once enrolled with the install.sh script or by manually executing src/bin/first_run, you will have a password-protected .keyfile in the bins directory.

 That .keyfile will be used by the various scripts.